What Is an ESB Smart Meter in Ireland?

 - Breakdown of your electricity usage during the day/ night/ peak periods.

-How Do You Read an Esb Smart Meter?
+How Do You Read an ESB Smart Meter?

 Every smart meter has a digital screen from which you can select the display option of your choice.
 Simply push the large black button on the left-hand side and scroll between display options.